kester-ng/Assignment-2/README.md

 ### Setting up Locally

 1. Git clone the repository.
+Then at root folder, type `npm install` to install all the dependencies.

 2. To start up the server, type in `npm run dev` at root of the project.